If there is database page corruption, you may want to dump your

 Do not run transaction rollbacks after recovery.

 Prevent insert buffer merge operations.
 If they would cause a crash, do not do them.
 Do not calculate table statistics.
+This value can permanently corrupt data files.
+After using this value, be prepared to drop and recreate all secondary indexes.

 Do not look at undo logs when starting the database: